 Modern requirements for the organization of the educational process at school lead to the need to change approaches to the management of an educational institution, which today should be based on the basic laws of organization management.

-Organization management is a targeted informational impact on the object of management (social systems, such as a person, group, team, organization as a whole), carried out in order to direct their actions and obtain the desired results.
+Organizational management is a targeted information impact on the object of management (social systems, such as a person, group, team, organization as a whole), carried out with the aim of directing their actions and obtaining the desired results.

-Operational management - management of current events, part of management activities, determined by the time interval (month, week, day), a set of measures that allow you to influence specific deviations from the established tasks.
-Operational management can be considered as a system and as a process.
+Operational management - management of current events, an integral part management activities, determined by a time interval (month, week, day), a set of measures that make it possible to influence specific deviations from established tasks.
+Operations management can be viewed as a system and as a process.

-Operational management as a system includes a set of structures and people that ensure the use and coordination of all system resources, communications and the nature of interaction between them.
-Careful development of this system, a clear distribution of responsibilities among the administrative apparatus, the development of forms of interaction between the elements of the system and their fixation in the local regulations of the educational institution make it possible to optimize the process of operational management.
+Operational management as a system includes a set of structures and people that ensure the use and coordination of all system resources, communications and the nature of the interaction between them.
+Careful development of this system, a clear distribution of responsibilities among the management staff, elaboration of forms of interaction between elements of the system and their fixation in local regulations of the educational institution make it possible to optimize the process of operational management.

-Operational management as a process is a set of management actions that ensure the achievement of goals by converting resources into products.
-The resources of an educational institution include: personnel (human resources), information, finance, programs and technologies, students.
+Operational management as a process is a set of management actions that ensure the achievement of set goals by converting resources into products.
+The resources of an educational institution include: personnel (labor resources), information, finances, programs and technologies, students.
 Human resources organizations can be divided into three levels: the resources of the individual and the potential for its development, the resources of small groups and their potential, the resources of the team as a whole.
-Today, the resources of small groups are underestimated and their potential is used spontaneously.
+Today, the resources of small groups are underestimated, and their potential is used spontaneously.

-The system of operational management of an organization has all the properties characteristic of systems of intraorganizational management (according to A.M.
-Moiseev): non-additivity, artificiality - naturalness, functionality, polymodality, deterministic and deterministic nature, activity, ability to self-learning, self-development, openness, etc. .
-However, due to the specific properties of intra-school management, it turns out to be problematic to use and, even more so, to transfer the methods proposed for other types of social organizations.
-Such features that require mandatory consideration in the development of an operational management system include (according to A.M.
-Moiseev): a small number of management personnel, relatively weak professionalization of managerial functions, the relationship between managerial and pedagogical activities, the relative limitations of financial and material management levers.
+The operational management system of an organization has all the properties characteristic of intra-organizational management systems (according to A.M.
+Moiseev): non-additivity, artificiality - naturalness, functionality, multimodality, determinant and deterministic nature, activity, ability for self-learning, self-development, openness, etc. .
+However, due to the specific properties of intra-school management, it turns out to be problematic to use and, even more so, transfer methods proposed for other types of social organizations.
+Such features that require mandatory consideration when developing an operational management system include (according to A.M.
+Moiseev): a small number of management staff, relatively weak professionalization of management functions, the connection between management and teaching activities, the relative limitation of financial and material management levers.

-When building an operational management system, it is also necessary to take into account the fact that each management object in an educational institution is at the same time a subject of management activity.
-Manage not only the head and the administrative apparatus.
-The teacher manages the process of mastering knowledge in the lesson, the student manages his development and activities, etc. From this follow the most important principles of the organization of operational management:
+When building an operational management system, it is also necessary to take into account the fact that each management object in an educational institution is at the same time a subject of management activities.
+It is not only the manager and the administrative apparatus who manage.
+The teacher manages the process of acquiring knowledge in the lesson, the student manages his development and activities, etc. From here follow the most important principles of organizing operational management:

-1) humanization - the humaneness of goals, management methods, the establishment of humane relations between the participants in the pedagogical and managerial process, the prevalence of cooperation and co-creation over managerial influences;
+1) humanization - the humanity of goals, management methods, the establishment of humane relations between participants in the pedagogical and management process, the prevalence of cooperation and co-creation over management influences;

-2) dialogueization - a dialogue of actions, motives, goals of the participants in the management process, which helps to increase the information received about the managed object, allows you to make the right management decision and establish a dialogue between the subjects of the management process;
+2) dialogization - a dialogue of actions, motives, goals of participants in the management process, which helps to increase the information received about the managed object, allows you to make the right management decision and establish a dialogue between the subjects of the management process;

-3) coordination - the coordination of goals, the relationship of functions and methods of management, the establishment and identification of the role and place of each function in the hierarchical structure, necessary in the process of managing subsystems;
+3) coordination - coordination of goals, interrelation of functions and management methods, establishment and identification of the role and place of each function in the hierarchical structure, necessary in the process of managing subsystems;

 4) a rational combination of rights, duties and responsibilities in management.